 Getting the Best Result.

 Have you had disappointing results and you're not sure what went wrong?
-Then consider the tactics of tree planting?
+Then you could consider the tactics of tree planting?

 Know your adversaries.
-In tree planting your adversaries are:
+When tree planting your adversaries are likely be:

 - Starting too late;

 Uncontrolled wild herbivores like rabbits, hares and Swamp Wallabies.

 Timing.
 In the dryer parts of central Victoria all planting should be completed by the end of September.